-Recovery Needs Level (RNL): Assigns the right level of service intensity to a client at the right time.
+Recovery Needs Level (RNL): Assigns the right level of service intensity to a person served at the right time.

-Consumer Recovery Measure (CRM): A quarterly client rating of his/her perception of recovery.
-It is a 16-question tool explores the client's perception of their recovery across 5 dimensions:
+Consumer Recovery Measure (CRM): A quarterly person served rating of his/her perception of recovery.
+It is a 16-question tool that explores the person's served perception of their recovery across 5 dimensions: